By Jerry Wilkinson

 names given to them by the European settlers.

 This applied equally to the indigenous Florida Indians.
 The principal groups were the Timucua in the northeast, the Apalachee in the northwest, the Calusa (Caloosa, Coloosa, Caluse, Calos, Carlos, etc.) in the southwest and the Tequesta in the southeast.
+It is thought that the Tai'no Indians of Cuba and the Bahamas were also included.
 It is estimated that the total indigenous Florida Indians exceeded 100,000 at the time of Ponce de Leon (1913).

 The Spanish brought with them the word "Cacique," now pronounced Ka-SEEK-kay, meaning chief.
 It is believed by most to have been an Arawak Indian word from the islands.
 The Spanish usually used the words 'rey' (King), jefe (chief or boss) or commandante (commander) when referring to Spanish chiefs.